-Add the following Environment Variables :
+Add the following Environment Variables:

-- DockerStorageCloudProvider : AWS - DockerStorageAWSBucketName : NameOfYourContainerDefaultS3Bucket (same as DockerStorageNameForAWSScheduler set in 1.
-Set the Environment Variable) - DockerUrlForSchedulingStarts : URL of the AWS container running the scan (API Host e.g http://57.137.30.170/) if this Environment Variable is not assigned in this step, it should be set in the settings.json file found in the S3 bucket next to the license.json file.
+- DockerStorageCloudProvider : AWS - DockerStorageAWSBucketName: NameOfYourContainerDefaultS3Bucket (same as DockerStorageNameForAWSScheduler set in 1.
+Set the Environment Variable) - DockerUrlForSchedulingStarts: URL of the AWS container running the scan (API Host e.g http://57.137.30.170/) if this Environment Variable is not assigned in this step, it should be set in the settings.json file found in the S3 bucket next to the license.json file.

-To allow the container scheduler to access the storage, you can either use IAM user access keys, OR the ECS Task Role to access the storage account containing the schedules :
+To allow the container scheduler to access the storage, you can either use IAM user access keys, OR the ECS Task Role to access the storage account containing the schedules:

-To use the IAM user access keys :
+To use the IAM user access keys:

+'''

-- DockerStorageAWSAccessKeyId
+DockerStorageAWSAccessKeyId

 DockerStorageAWSSecretAccessKey

+Secret Access Key ID of the IAM user

 Secret Access Key of the IAM user

+'''

-To use the IAM Role assigned to the ECS Task (Task Role) :
+To use the IAM Role assigned to the ECS Task (Task Role):

-DockerStorageUseAwsRole : True
+• DockerStorageUseAwsRole : True

-In the case of using the IAM Role, the ECS Task Role previously created also needs to have the following permission policy attached :
+In the case of using the IAM Role, the ECS Task Role previously created also needs to have the following permission policy attached: